torvalds/linux/Documentation/i2c/i2c-sysfs.rst

   /sys/bus/i2c/devices/i2c-73$ cat 73-0072/name
   pca9547

-There is a symbolic link named ``driver`` to tell what Linux kernel driver was used to probe this device::
+There is a symbolic link named ``driver`` to tell what GNU/Linux kernel driver was used to probe this device::

   /sys/bus/i2c/devices/i2c-73$ readlink -f 73-0040/driver